tungyen/Deep_learning_CV/Dataset/README.md

 To be continue.

 # _COCO_ #
 Go to the [COCO official website](https://cocodataset.org/#download).
 And try to use F12->`Network` tab to get the link of downloading.
-After downloading, unzip it under Dataset/COCO
+After downloading, unzip it under `Dataset/COCO`.
 ```bash
 wget -c http://images.cocodataset.org/zips/train2014.zip # Train2014 for example
 ```

 # _FlowerDataset_ #
 Go to the my drive for [FlowerDataset](https://drive.google.com/file/d/1yXfWfkSPmHU1cS6cqEQj9H-4cT49R9JD/view?usp=sharing).
-Unzip as `Dataset/flower_data`
+Unzip under this folder as `Dataset/flower_data`.

 # _VOCdevkit_ #